 St Simeon's Drum Riser - 2012

-St Simeon's Drum Riser, 2012
+click images to enlarge St Simeon's Drum Riser, 2012

 Wooden pallets, platform, percussion instruments, cctv system